The Customer Journey | Building a Strategic Communications Narrative

-The complexity of each new channel - whether it's Publishing, Search, Social or Influencer Marketing - demands that practitioners devise specialist skills.
-But that degree of specialisation creates a risk in itself: it is often nurtured in dedicated teams that lack a 'big picture' approach to the consumer experience, resulting in silo mentalities and a fragmented route to purchase.
+The complexity of each new digital channel - whether it's Publishing, Search, Social or Influencer Marketing - demands that practitioners devise specialist skills.
+But that degree of specialisation creates a risk in itself: the skills are often nurtured in dedicated teams that lack a 'big picture' approach to the consumer experience, resulting in silo mentalities and a fragmented route to purchase.

 Creating a coherent experience demands a rethink: